usdot-jpo-codehub/codehub-readme-template/README.md

 ## Contributions

-*Optional - Explain how users can interact with this project's repository and your expectations for their conduct.*
+*Required - Create a file explaining how users can interact with this project's repository, your expectations for their conduct, and how contributions by users will be released (e.g. whether they will be released under the same license and whether those contributors waive their rights accordingly).*

 Example:

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our Code of Conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our Code of Conduct, the process for submitting pull requests to us, and how contributions will be released.

 ## Versioning